niklasvincent/sushi-bargain/README.md

 ### Generate data file

-To generate the `web/sushi-data.json` file required by the web application, simply run:
+To generate the `web/sushi-data.json` file required by the web application, simply use `make`:

-    python generate.py
+    make shops

+or directly:

+    ./bin/sushi-store-lookup-generator.py --postcode-database=postcodes.p --output-directory=./web

+It will initially do a big number of HTTP requests, which will be cached for an hour:

+    2016-05-22 15:47:24,077 - root - INFO - Trying to deserialise post code lookup table from postcodes.p
+    2016-05-22 15:47:48,153 - root - INFO - Wrote final JSON data to ./web/sushi-data.json

+### Deploying

-Afterwards, simply deploy the entirety of `web/` to e.g. Amazon S3.
+Simply deploy the entirety of `web/` to e.g. Amazon S3.